Type-Zero/django-training/training/0-PythonAndVirtualenv.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```
 Hit "esc" to leave insertion mode, then type in ":wq" to save and quit the _vi_ editor.
-You will want to Quit and Restart the Terminal application for thos changes to be taken into account.
+You will want to Quit and Restart the Terminal application for those changes to be taken into account.

 - _Option 1 & 2, "Anyways":_